Lunar Observing Program Coordinator:

 The Lunar Program also allows amateurs in heavily light polluted areas to participate in an observing program of their own.
 This program is well suited for the young, inexperienced observer as well as the older observer just getting into our hobby since no special observing skills are required.
 It is well balanced because it develops naked eye, binocular, and telescopic observing skills.
 Finally, the Lunar Program was created as a project that can easily be done by schools and school children, especially those in the inner city.

 Lunar Binocular Certification: There is a partial certification available for the Lunar Observing Program.
 For those completing the Naked-Eye and Binocular requirements a certificate is available.
-It is suitable to meet the requirements of the Binocular Master Observer Award
+It is suitable to meet the requirements of the Binocular Master Observer Award.
+No telescope observations may be included in the Binocular Lunar Certification.

 Rules and Regulations